Brisbane Football Club (1866–1887): 1870s: Opposition clubs formed

+First Soccer match in Queensland (1875)

-It also appears that the club played at least one game of what was then referred to as "London Association rules" (now 'soccer'): The Queenslander of 14 August 1875 reported that on Saturday 7 August 1875, Brisbane FC played a game against the inmates and warders of the Woogaroo Lunatic Asylum: "… play commenced at half-past 2 ...
+The club played at least one game of what was then referred to as "London Association rules" (now 'soccer'): The Queenslander of 14 August 1875 reported that on Saturday 7 August 1875, Brisbane FC played a game against the inmates and warders of the Woogaroo Lunatic Asylum: "… play commenced at half-past 2 ...
 One rule provided that the ball should not be handled nor carried."
 Moreover, the Victorian publication The Footballer reported in 1875 in its section on "Football in Queensland" that the "match was played without handling the ball under any circumstances whatever (Association rules)."
 This is the earliest known game of 'soccer' played in the Brisbane region (and possibly in Australia).

-First rugby matches (1876-1879)
+First rugby matches (1876–1879)

 In 1876, two new Brisbane clubs (Rangers FC and Bonnet Rouge FC) were formed.
 The Brisbane Courier of 10 May 1876 reported: "At a meeting of the newly-formed football club at Petrie-terrace, held yesterday evening, it was decided to call the club the "Bonnet Rouge Football Club;" the uniform to be a red cap, of any shape whatever.

 Brisbane FC sent a letter to the Victorian Association Melbourne announcing the club's intention to formally adopt the rugby union rules over the Victorian rules for convenience playing against majority of its local opposition clubs.
 The three clubs commenced playing according to rugby union rules, but modified by local customary rules.

 Both Bonnet Rouge and Rangers clubs folded at the end of the 1877 season.
 However, the Excelsior club was formed in 1877 and the Wallaroos in 1880, with both clubs apparently playing according to 'Victorian rules'.

 In 1879 the Brisbane Courier reported that the Brisbane FC had reverted to what had become known as the 'Victorian rules', "in place of the Rugby Union Rules played by the club during the last three seasons".